Tropicana Brands Group: Shipping innovations

-Going public and expansion: 1969–1997
+Going public and expansion (1969–1997)

 Tropicana Products, Inc. went public in 1969.
-The stock was first sold over the counter but gained a listing on the New York Stock Exchange under the symbol TOJ.
+The stock was first sold over the counter but later listed on the New York Stock Exchange under the symbol TOJ.
 In the same year, it became the first company in the citrus industry to operate its own plastic container manufacturing plant.

 Executive vice president Ed Price, who served two terms in the Florida Senate (1958–1966), resigned his position in 1972, but remained on the board of directors until 1983.

 Rossi sold Tropicana to Beatrice Foods in 1978.
 He then retired and was inducted into the Florida Agricultural Hall of Fame in 1987.
 In 1985, Tropicana debuted Tropicana Pure Premium HomeStyle orange juice, which featured added pulp.

 In 1988, Tropicana was acquired by Canadian beverage conglomerate Seagram for $1.2 billion.
 In the decade that followed, it introduced new juice beverage creations, including the orange line of bottled and frozen juice blends.

-In the early nineties under Seagram, Tropicana also began to expand distribution to global markets.
+In the early nineties, under Seagram, Tropicana also began expanding its distribution into global markets.
 They formed a partnership to process and distribute Kirin-Tropicana juices in Japan.
 By that time, the company was also distributing Tropicana Pure Premium in Canada, the United Kingdom, Ireland, France, Germany, Argentina, Panama, and Sweden.
 As the 1990s continued, Tropicana further expanded internationally, entering several more Latin American countries, Hong Kong and China.

 Seagram Beverage Group acquired Dole Food Company's global juice business in 1995, including the Dole brands in North America, and Dole, Fruvita, Looza, and Juice Bowl juices and nectars in Europe.
 Dole was operated under Tropicana Dole Beverages North America and Tropicana Dole Beverages International.